 The wooden doors in the south stands look positively medieval.
 They're gorgeous.
 And the place thrums with history.

-My mom, her dad and his mom all went to South Division – as did my sister-in-law and her siblings – so I expect at least a bit of family history has played out here.
+My mom, her sister, dad and grandmother all went to South Division – as did my sister-in-law and her siblings – so I expect at least a bit of family history has played out here.
 And the same can be said for thousands of Milwaukee families with South Side roots.

 A number of the speakers made reference to the past during an event that looks to the future.
 A former Kosy student and stadium employee and manager, Mike Wenzel, who remembers his earliest days on the field in 1953, said, wistfully, "if these walls could talk," and mentioned the many future NFL stars that played in the stadium.